ItsDanik/rfidisk/README.md

 - Go to [https://makerworld.com/en/models/1875124-rfidisk-drive-disk](https://makerworld.com/en/models/1875124-rfidisk-drive-disk) and 3D print the project.
 - Screw the OLED module on the 3D Printed Shell using 4x 4mm screws.
 - Screw the two boards on the 3D Printed PCB Support Piece using 8x 4mm screws.
-- Screw the whole PCB Support to the roof of the case using 4x 4mm screws.
+- Screw the whole PCB Support to the top of the case (from the bottom) using 4x 4mm screws.
 - Screw the bottom 3D Printed part to the bottom of the shell using 4x 6mm screws.
 - Stick the four rubber feet to the bottom of the case.
 - Connect the device to the PC, using a USB type-B to type-A cable.